SFPC/spring2014/participants.md

 # SFPC Spring 2014 Participants

 We are incredibly excited about this two week program!
-We have participants coming from as far as Japan, Korea, Thailand, and Australia with diverse experiences as artists, programmers, designers, curators, photographers, poets, interaction designers, architects and researchers.
+We have participants coming from as far as Japan, Korea, Thailand, and Australia with diverse experiences as artists, programmers, designers, curators, photographers, poets, interaction designers, architects, and researchers.

 ## [**Alex Zandi**](http://alexzandi.com) (New York, USA)